CRAWlab/RoboBoat-2020/Meeting Minutes/MeetingMinutes.md

 6. Create a Task - DUE July 5, 2020
 7. Systems Engineering Paper - DUE July 12, 2020
 8. Resume / Curriculum Vitae (CV) - Rolling Deadline

+# June 9, 2020
+1. Provided an update with where I was at, still having issues with RTabMap, but had not touched it in a few days.
+I asked Nathan, and will ask Kyle, to work on this, but we can run the nav stack mapless, so it might not be the biggest issue.

+> ***BA*** Starting 6/10/2020, Nathan will be working 8-5 M-F.

+2. Discussed with Gerald where he was at on his exploration of the nav stack.
+He seems to be in about the same place I left off.
+Gerald and Dallas are going to work together on creating a state machine using `smach`.
+I haven't touched this package much at all, but Gerald has been experimenting.

+3. Gave another high-level overview of the controller.
+I'm going to be working with Thomas on this, as if the OCEANS abstract gets accepted, he will be contributing to that.
+We were in a call for a few hours yesterday after the meeting, but he had to step away because of lack of sleep from pain from his recent surgery.
+We are planning to resume together at some point today.
+I need a few length estimates from CAD, listed in the `TODO` section of `roboboat/roboboat_control/scripts/controller.cpp`.

+> ***BA*** My current plan is controller --> control allocation (mapping thrust to RPM, since thrust should be reasonably estimated from Blue Robotics' data sheet on the T200s @ 16V, then work on the RTabMap issues.
+I'll answer heat transfer related questions from Bradley and Thomas as they come up inbetween.
+I'm going to shoot for writing up a rough draft of the TDR on Saturday, either with what we have or where I think we're headed, for the competition strategy section.
+This will likely require coordination with Gerald about his progress with `smach`.)

+4. As Joseph is now less available, I'm going to be guiding the enclosure team on their calculations.
+I gave Bradley and Thomas an update on what Joseph and I worked on Saturday with the CAD.
+Should any more questions from them come up, I should be equipped to answer them.
+I'm still having a hard time getting through to the two of them that we just want a rough estimate of the temperature reduction, not within a .01% error margin.